-How much more likely would you be to attend an event if you could bring your spouse or friend?
+How much more likely would you be to attend an event if you could bring a friend?
 Instead of selling individual tickets to your annual gala, restrict your sales to two-packs—your attendees must bring at least one new guest.
 This can be especially beneficial for smaller nonprofit organizations who wish to grow their supporter base and make new connections.

 3. Leverage Your Partnerships

 Holding an annual gala doesn’t have to be a solo effort.
-Instead, you can leverage your existing partnerships to help offset some of the costs.
-Your partners can underwrite an event cost, such as your center pieces or your food, or they can donate a specific amount of cash.
+Instead, you can leverage existing partnerships or pitch local businesses to sponsor and help offset some of the costs.
+Your partners can underwrite an event cost such as venue rental, centerpieces, or food, or they can donate cash.

 - Inclusion in your programs

-- Ability to put branded merchandise in participants’ swag bags
+- Ability to put branded merchandise in attendees’ swag bags

 - Opportunity to speak at your event

 - Find an organization that shares the same passion for your cause.
 For example, a homeless shelter may look to partner with a local grocery store.

 - Leverage personal relationships.
 Ask board members and staff for contacts they may have at corporations that would be a good fit for your nonprofit.